Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 should print both the day

-of the maximum price and the maximum price itself.
+of the minimum price and the minimum price itself.
 See the

 sample run for an example of what the output should look